TomerP2/my_project_manager/README.md

 ### Project management
 - Allows user to archive projects, which zips the project and moves it to the archive.

-### Upcoming features
-- Allow user to sync project with the template folder, so that changes to the template are reflected in the projects.
-- Allow user to zip projects for sharing.
-Which automatically removes the .env and creates a .env.example file.
-- Replace text 'AUTHOR', 'EMAIL', and others with input text.

 ## How to use
 Windows: Download the latest release, run the .exe, done!